- Code MEDN3186

 - Identify and describe the major structures of the human body.

-- Discuss the structural organisation and functions of each system of the human body.
+- Discuss the structural organisation, integration and functions of each system of the human body.

-- Apply their knowledge of human anatomy to solve questions regarding function and disease.
+- Apply and synthesise their knowledge of human anatomy to solve questions regarding function in health and disease.

-Due to the limited space, enrolment in this course is restricted to 100 students only.
-Students will be selected based on merit.
+Due to the limited laboratory space, enrollment in this course is restricted to 50 students only.
+Students will be selected based on academic merit (GPA)

 To register interest in this course, please fill in an expression of interest form.

-Registrations open in early November and close on January 4.
+Registrations open 6th November, 2022 and close on 23rd January, 2023.
 Students will be notified the outcome by early February.